keptn/keptn/resource-service/README.md

 # Resource Service :: The New Configuration Service

 The *resource-service* is a Keptn core component used to manage resources for Keptn project-related entities, i.e., project, stage, and service.
 The entity model is shown below.
-To store the resources with version control, a git repository is used that is mounted as emptyDir volume.
-Besides, this service has functionality to upload the git repository to any Git-based service such as GitLab, GitHub, Bitbucket, etc.
+To store the resources with version control, a Git repository is used that is mounted as emptyDir volume.
+Besides, this service has functionality to upload the Git repository to any Git-based service such as GitLab, GitHub, Bitbucket, etc.

 The *resource-service* has been designed from the ground up to work with a remote upstream.